tomas-ravalli/dynamic-pricing-engine/README.md

 ### Experimental design

 1.  **Treatment vs. Control Groups**: The stadium was segmented into statistically similar groups of seating zones.
-    * **Treatment Group (Dynamic Pricing)**: A select number of zones had their prices set by the new automated engine.
+    * **Treatment Group = Dynamic Pricing**: A subset of zones had their prices set by the new automated engine.
 These prices could change daily based on the model's recommendations.
-    * **Control Group (Static Pricing)**: The remaining zones operated under the existing pricing strategy (e.g., prices set manually at the beginning of the season), serving as our baseline for comparison.
+    * **Control Group = Static Pricing**: The remaining zones operated under the existing pricing strategy (e.g., prices set manually at the beginning of the season), serving as our baseline for comparison.

 2.  **Hypothesis**: Our primary hypothesis was that the treatment group would generate a statistically significant lift in total revenue per match without negatively impacting the ticket sell-through rate compared to the control group.